-Ordinary Domestic was published in early 2012 and you can read an extract below and click on the links to purchase it from Amazon or Kobo.
+Ordinary Domestic was published in early 2012 and you can read an extract below and purchase it from Amazon or Kobo.

 One of the short stories from Ordinary Domestic was published in The Herald.
 In ‘Our Family Tradition’ Carol interweaves two strands of a woman’s past into this poignant piece of flash fiction.
 And if you follow the recipe you’ll find it is just as delicious as the story.

 It was the trip to the old country town that did it.

 I went there for a butcher’s.
 And a good veg shop, a traditional baker’s and a stroll around the old streets where my mother used to live.
 I needed something familiar after the news the doctor had given me.

 Warm 3oz butter and a quarter pint of milk in a thick based pan.

 I used to take Stephen there when he was younger, the bus straining uphill through the farms and the miners’ villages.